Miss Gay America 2017 Suzy Wong

 In February 2005, the Miss Gay America pageantry system was purchased by Larry Tyger and Terry Eason of L & T Entertainment.
 On February 4, 2016 Michael Dutzer and Rob Mansman of Baltimore-based Mad Angel Entertainment purchased the Miss Gay America pageant From L & T Entertainment.

 “While we are businessmen at heart, we did not buy Miss Gay America with the hopes of turning a profit, say the thrilled new owners.
 “We bought MGA for the love of the art of female impersonation.
 We have supported many entertainers over the years in reaching for their dreams, and we thought what a better way to contribute, than to continue the history of the oldest pageant for female impersonators.”

-The Miss Gay America nationals take place this October in Memphis, TN.
+The Miss Gay America nationals take place this October in New Orleans.
 For preliminary dates, news and much more, please visit www.missgayamerica.com.
 Follow Miss Gay America on Facebook at www.facebook.com/missgayamerica •

 *Three Miss Gay America contestants have appeared on "RuPaul's Drag Race": Victoria "Porkchop” Parker (Season 1), Alyssa Edwards 2010, Coco Montrese, Miss Gay America 2010 (Season 5).